lmondada/dphil-thesis/content/03_compiler/01_hybrid.md

-Consider first a "naive" compilation of the decoder---the kind of program that we could hope to get from a quantum compiler that "understands" classical operations but has not implemented every compiler optimisation under the sun, given that it is chiefly built to reason and optimise quantum operations.
+Consider first a "naive" compilation of the decoder---the kind of program that we could hope to get from a quantum compiler that "understands" classical operations but only implements optimisations directly relevant to quantum computations.
 Such a compiler does not currently exist, but the decoder being a C++ program, we can approximate what the compiled binary would look like by turning off all optimisations from an established classical compiler[^clang].